 The most advanced facility of its kind in Southern California, Scripps Proton Therapy Center uses precisely focused radiation to help overcome these challenges.
 Protons deposit their highest doses directly in tumors, reducing exposure to healthy tissue.
 As a result, children with cancer can receive therapeutic doses with fewer side effects and a reduced chance of radiation-induced secondary cancers.

-Because pediatric patients are so sensitive to radiation therapy, proton beam is an effective option for many cancers.
-Ependymoma, a common malignant brain tumor in children, is a prime example, as radiation treatments can cause cognitive decline in children and adolescents.
-Other side effects can include impaired hearing, hormonal issues and secondary cancers.
+Because pediatric patients are so sensitive to radiation therapy, proton beam therapy is an effective option for many cancers.
+Ependymoma, a common malignant brain tumor in children, is a prime example, as X-ray radiation treatments can cause cognitive decline in children and adolescents.
+Other side effects of radiation therapy can include impaired hearing, hormonal issues and secondary cancers.

 Because proton therapy is so accurate, treatment can be enhanced for some patients.
-Aggressive cancers can be treated with higher doses.
-Recurrent cancers can be targeted despite previous radiation treatments.
+Aggressive cancers can be treated with higher doses, and recurrent cancers can be targeted despite previous radiation treatments.

 The pediatric cancer specialists at Scripps Health and Rady Children’s Hospital use proton therapy to treat a variety of pediatric cancers, as well as non-malignant tumors, including: